Classroom Resources for Environmental Educators

 Contact: Office of Communications & Marketing

 Description: Maryland’s free Bay Game, the first of its type in the country.

-Contact: Matt Ritter, Chief of Interpretation
+Contact: Angela Pease, Chief of Interpretation

 Description: Scales and Tales, an environmental education program of the State Park Service, affords people the opportunity to see live wildlife, mostly native to Maryland, up close and personal.
 This informative and entertaining program uses live birds of prey and reptiles, that cannot be released back into the wild) to promote stewardship of our wildlife and other natural resources.
 Through the stories, or “tales” of how these animals come into the care of the program, Scales and Tales naturalists discuss environmental issues, such as habitat loss, environmental pollution, resource management and biodiversity.

 Description: A list of wildlife species that can be found in Maryland with many interesting fact sheets found on the DNR web site.
 If you have ever wondered wild animals live in Maryland, where that animal live, what they eat or look like, then this is the web site for you.
 Wildlife Species fact sheets covers basic animal characteristics and habitat as well as interesting facts.